Accredited Advice Agencies

 Strathclyde University Law Clinic

-All work is completed by our volunteer law students under the supervision of our qualified solicitors.
-The volunteer students are responsible for cases throughout and this includes any potential representation in Tribunals and the Sheriff Court (under Simple Procedure only).
+The University of Strathclyde Law Clinic aims to deliver access to justice for those who have unmet legal needs and are unable to afford a solicitor.
+All work is completed by its volunteer law students under the supervision of our qualified solicitors.
+The volunteer students are responsible for cases throughout, and this includes any potential representation in Tribunals and the Sheriff Court (under Simple Procedure only).
+It can provide advice and assistance on the following areas of law: employment, consumer, housing and SSSC.

 The Advice Shop